epenagosl/mgt4250spring2024/README.md

 https://public.tableau.com/app/profile/esteban.penagos/vizzes

 # Data Description and Upload: Section 2
-### When accecing the data which is in an excel file, you will need to go to Github and in my respository access the file called "sales Transaction v.4a.xlsx.
-THat sile will give you access to an excel workbook with all the raw data used to create the visulizations.
+When accecing the data which is in an excel file, you will need to go to Github and in my respository access the file called "sales Transaction v.4a.xlsx.
+That document will give you access to an excel workbook with all the raw data used to create the visulizations.

 [Elon University(https://elon.edu)]
 <img width="290" alt="Screenshot 2024-05-02 at 2 53 38 PM" src="https://github.com/epenagosl/mgt4250spring2024/assets/168772735/53de15c1-7bb5-47b5-9136-12a9079601d7">